dasalgadob/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [Diego Salgado]

 The log of my #100DaysOfCode challenge.
-Started on [June 13, Wednesday, 2018].
+Started on [June 25, Monday, 2018].

 ## Log

 ### R1D1
-Solved problem in graph monk and the real state
+solved the test problem for bfs in hackerearh in practice section explanation, the idea was to determine the amount of nodes per level.
 ### R1D2